jhrush/College-Class-Organizer/README.md

 Code Milestone #2 Release Notes
 </h2>
 <p>
-Refactored and added junit testing for the simpleScraper and the Course classes.
+Refactored and added JUnit testing for the simpleScraper and the Course classes.
 Changed the output within the CSV file and began extending functionality of the scraper itself.
 </p>
 <p>
 The tests themselves are quite simple.
 They simply verify that that functions work as previously specified.
-The test for the simpleScraper is simply a system test of sorts that makes sure that the CSV file matches what has perviously been expected.
+The test for the simpleScraper is simply a system test of sorts that makes sure that the CSV file matches what has previously been expected.
 </p>
 <p>
 We began development of the blazor app frontend which within a version controlled repository <a href="https://github.com/TravisWisecup/Course_Display">on github here.</a>
 </p>
 <p>
 It is being hosted via AWS Elastic Beanstalk.
-The url to view the frontend is <a href="http://coursedisplay-dev.us-west-2.elasticbeanstalk.com/">here at this link.</a>
+The URL to view the frontend is <a href="http://coursedisplay-dev.us-west-2.elasticbeanstalk.com/">here at this link.</a>
 </p>
 <p>
 Development for our database has begun and it is being hosted via AWS.
 Although, we need to work on its web integration.
 </p>